-To ensure adequate audit coverage and coordination, regular contact and communication is maintained between security management and auditors.
+To ensure adequate audit coverage, regular contacts and communication is maintained between security management and auditors.
 In addition, internal audit can, if deemed necessary, purchase external services to temporarily increase auditing resources or to perform auditing that requires special skills.

-Internal audit in 2014
+Internal audit in 2015

-In 2014, the main focus areas of internal auditing included monitoring the challenges and status of the company's business, auditing the main system provider's sales and invoicing processes in relation to an operative system for the company's key business and auditing the overall controls of the company's IT system.
-As part of its normal audit operations, internal audit has audited special projects.
+In 2015, the main focus areas of internal audit included reviewing the main development initiatives of the company, as well as auditing the efficiency of the company's controls and processes in selected areas.
 Internal audit has been in regular communication with the auditors and they have exchanged reports.
 Internal audit has issued regular reports to the Audit Committee.